Defence standard packaging

 Requirements for supplying goods to the UK MOD

-If your company supplies products to the UK Ministry of Defence or other businesses working with the military, it is vital you understand what is def stan 81-41 packaging.
+If your company supplies products to the UK Ministry of Defence or other businesses working with the military, you must understand what Def Stan 81-41 packaging is.

-This guide provides a detailed overview of def stan 81-41, the criteria your must business must meet when supplying packaged goods to the UK military, processes, testing, markings and more.
+This guide provides a detailed overview of Def Stan 81-41, the criteria your business must meet when supplying packaged goods to the UK military, processes, testing, markings, and more.

 Contents